Joewizy/2D-Javascript-Game/ReadMe.md

 # 2D Javascript Game

-A 2d game built using html , css and javascript
+A 2d game built using html , css and javascript with on-chain high score tracking using blockchain technology.

 ## Features